MicrosoftDocs/Advertising-docs/BingAds/guides/editorial-review-appeals.md

 When you add keywords, they go through an initial editorial review.
 If a keyword fails the initial review, the [AddKeywords](~/campaign-management-service/addkeywords.md) operation fails and throws an editorial fault that identifies the editorial issues.
 If the initial review succeeds, the keywords are added to the ad group.
 They then go through an in-depth review in the background.

 To find keywords that failed the more in-depth review, call the [GetKeywordsByEditorialStatus](~/campaign-management-service/getkeywordsbyeditorialstatus.md) operation.
 To determine the reason why a keyword failed the review and whether it is appealable, call the [GetEditorialReasonsByIds](~/campaign-management-service/geteditorialreasonsbyids.md) operation.

-If the status of an ad group is *Draft*, the keywords will begin the in-depth review when you update its status to *Paused* or *Active*.

 ## See Also
 [Campaign Management Service Reference](~/campaign-management-service/campaign-management-service-reference.md)